View All Related Blog Posts→

-Sigiriya is one of the most famous place to stop anywhere in Sri Lanka.
-Why?
+Sigiriya is easily one of the most famous places to visit in Sri Lanka.

 2 words … Sigiriya Rock.

 It is a landmark that has been photographed and shared by hundreds of thousands of people from all around the world.

 As well as this, there’s plenty more to see and do, which is why Sigiriya is such an important stop on any tour of this spectacular country.

 So, to help you plan your stay and get the most out of your visit, here a list of our 12 top things to do in Sigiriya this year.